Robert Alan Aurthur

-Robert Alan Aurthur (June 10, 1922 – November 20, 1978) was an American screenwriter, film director, and film producer.
-Many of his works examined race relations and featured In the Heat of the Night star Sidney Poitier.
+Robert Alan Aurthur (June 10, 1922 – November 20, 1978) was an American screenwriter, playwright, and film and television producer.
+Described as “one of the leading dramatists of the golden age of television,” he rose to prominence for his work on the anthology programs The Philco Television Playhouse and Goodyear Television Playhouse, earning an Emmy Award nomination for the former in 1956.
+He transitioned to feature films with the crime drama Edge of the City (1959), starring Sidney Poitier.

-His final work was All That Jazz (1979), directed by Bob Fosse, produced by Aurthur and written by both, released posthumously and for which he received two Academy Award nominations.
+Aurthur’s subsequent film credits included Warlock (1959), Grand Prix (1966), and the Poitier vehicles For Love of Ivy (1968) and The Lost Man (1969).
+The latter was his sole directorial effort.
+He also wrote the Broadway musical Kwamina.
+He died in 1978 during the production of All That Jazz, and posthumously received Academy Award nominations for Best Picture and Best Original Screenplay for his work.

 Early life

 Raised in Freeport, New York (on Long Island), he was a pre‐med student at the University of Pennsylvania.
 Once World War II broke out, he left to join the Marines during which he served as a combat correspondent.

+Career

 Television

 In the early years of television, he wrote for Studio One and then moved on to write episodes of Mister Peepers (1952–53).
-He followed with teleplays for Campbell Playhouse (1954), Justice (1954), Goodyear Television Playhouse (1953–54) and Producers' Showcase (1955).
-One of his four 1951–55 plays for The Philco Television Playhouse was the Emmy-nominated A Man Is Ten Feet Tall (1955), with Don Murray and Sidney Poitier, which was adapted two years later as the theatrical film, Edge of the City (1957) with Poitier and John Cassavetes.
+He followed with teleplays for Goodyear Television Playhouse (1953–54), The Campbell Playhouse (1954), Justice (1954) and Producers' Showcase (1955).
+One of his four 1951–55 plays for The Philco Television Playhouse was the Emmy-nominated "A Man Is Ten Feet Tall" (1955), with Don Murray and Sidney Poitier, which was adapted two years later as the theatrical film, Edge of the City (1957) with Poitier and John Cassavetes.

 He wrote two teleplays for Playhouse 90.
 One of them, A Sound of Different Drummers (October 3, 1957), borrowed so heavily from Ray Bradbury's Fahrenheit 451 that Bradbury sued.

-Aurthur appeared with Merle Miller in David Susskind's 2012 documentary about President Truman titled Give 'em Hell, Harry, stating: "Going into a Howard Johnson's was bad enough, but with a President!"
+Aurthur appeared with Merle Miller in David Susskind's 2012 documentary about President Harry S. Truman titled Give 'em Hell, Harry, stating: "Going into a Howard Johnson's was bad enough, but with a President!"
 They discussed George Marshall, Dwight Eisenhower, and Richard Nixon, as well as their observations on Truman's respect for Marshall.